Funai: Lexmark

 Funai has made inkjet hardware for Lexmark International, Inc since 1997.
 In August 2012, Lexmark announced that it would be ceasing production of its inkjet printer line.
 In April 2013, Funai announced that it had signed an agreement to acquire Lexmark's inkjet-related technology and assets for approximately $100 million (approximately ¥ 9.5 billion).
 Funai acquired more than 1,500 inkjet patents, Lexmark's inkjet-related research and development assets and tools, all outstanding shares and the manufacturing facility of Lexmark International (Philippines), Inc., and other inkjet-related technologies and assets.
 Through this transaction, Funai acquired the capabilities to develop, manufacture and sell inkjet hardware as well as inkjet supplies.
-The thermal inkjet printing business was sold to Brady in 2025.
+The thermal inkjet printing business was sold to Brady Corporation in 2025.